statefulj/statefulj/framework.md

 ## <a href="#installation"></a> Installation

 Installing *StatefulJ Framework* is dependent on the technologies within your stack.
-The StatefulJ Frameworks is comprised of *Binders* and *Persisters*.
+The StatefulJ Frameworks is comprised of *Persisters* and optional *Binders* .

+StatefulJ provides a set of optional Binders.
 Binders "bind" *Endpoint Providers* to the StatefulJ Framework.
 The Binders are responsible for forwarding incoming requests from the Endpoint Providers as events along with the accompanying input.
 The StatefulJ Framework supports the following Endpoint Providers:

 * SpringMVC
 * Jersey
 * Camel

+However, Binders aren't required.
+You can invoke the StatefulJ framework directly.
+For information, consult [Inject the StatefulFSM](#inject-stateful-fsm)

 Persisters interacts within the underlying databases.
 StatefulJ supports the following Persisters: